 Google Scholar H5 Index

 The largest number h such that h articles published by the journal in the last 5 years have at least h citations each.

 These databases can also help you identify additional journals to examine.

 Journals searching for authors or editorial board members may email scholars suggesting that they contribute.
 Sometimes these requests come from legitimate publishers, in other cases the publisher is attempting to collect author fees without providing adequate journal services, such as peer review and editorial oversight.
-Here are some possible indicators of a predatory publisher:
+Here are some possible indicators of a deceptive or predatory publisher: